Vietnam, Asia -

 Completing Grades: 9-12Service Hours: 50-60

 Join us on a 25-day teen community service trip and cultural immersion program in Vietnam!
-Bạn Thân, or “Best Friends” in Vietnamese, is the once in a lifetime opportunity to visit one of the world’s greatest destinations: Vietnam.
-Participants on The Road experience this nation that is filled with beauty, gracious people, and a culture that is deeply rooted.
-We experience city life in Hanoi before partnering with the Center for Sustainable Development to empower students at Friendship Village, where children living with the effects of dioxins from the herbicide “Agent Orange”, find support.
-We adventure through the splendor of Sapa Valley before spending time in Hoa Binh province where we help plant trees, facilitate day camp, and teach English to children in the village.
+Bạn Thân, or “Best Friends” in Vietnamese, is the once-in-a-lifetime opportunity to visit one of the world’s greatest destinations: Vietnam.
+Participants on The Road experience a nation that is filled with beauty, gracious people, and a culture that is deeply compelling.
+We experience city life in Hanoi before volunteering to empower students at Friendship Village, where children living with the effects of dioxins from the herbicide “Agent Orange”, find support.
+We adventure through the splendor of Sapa Valley before spending time in Hòa Bình province where we stay with a local family, helping to maintain their home on construction and gardening based projects.
 Genuine interactions, meaningful service, amazing food and fun await you in Vietnam.

 Join us for a unique journey through one of Southeast Asia’s top destinations, making meaningful connections, and inevitably, new best friends that will last a lifetime.